-There will now be a single major fiscal event each year, held in the autumn.
-As part of this change, any changes to this remit will be set out in future autumn Budgets and the inflation target will be confirmed alongside those events.
+Any changes to this remit will be set out in future Budgets and the inflation target will be confirmed alongside those events.
 There is a value in continuity and I will have proper regard to that, but I will also need to consider the case for a revised target at these times on its merits.